Charmed MySQL Tutorial > 2. Deploy MySQL

 juju deploy mysql

-Juju will now fetch Charmed MySQL and begin deploying it to the LXD cloud.
+Juju will now fetch Charmed MySQL from Charmhub and deploy it to the LXD cloud.
 This process can take several minutes depending on how provisioned (RAM, CPU, etc) your machine is.
 You can track the progress by running:

 juju status --watch 1s